lgsmith295/pcrecon/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# pcreg: Principal Component Regression analysis for tree ring data
+# pcreg: Principal Component Regression analysis for tree ring dat
 ## Motivation

 ## How to Cite